 Hi, I’m Marilyn Roxie.
 I am a video artist and experimental photographer.
-I explore queer genders and sexualities through the lenses of abstraction and the found image.
+I explore queer genders and sexualities, especially androgyny and male submission through the lenses of abstraction and found image.
 I’m also the founder of Creative Commons netlabel Vulpiano Records, and a non-binary advocate.
+I am working to form video artist collective VIDEO HOOK-UPS with artists Chris Danko, Jet Caputo, and oberon strong.

-Currently, I attend San Francisco State University, set to graduate with a major in Studio Art with an emphasis in Digital Media and Emerging Technologies and a minor in Sexuality Studies.
+My film project at Manchester Metropolitan University for my post-graduate filmmaking program is set to focus on chronicling the lives and performances of LGBTQ musicians in Northern England.
+I am a recent graduate of San Francisco State University with a BA in Studio Art, emphasizing in Digital Media and Emerging Technologies and minoring in Sexuality Studies.
 I have previously completed San Francisco Sex Information‘s 60+ hour Sex Educator Training program and have an Associate of Arts degree from City College of San Francisco in LGBT Studies and Library Information Technology.

 My studies and personal projects involve a mixture of analog and digital techniques, including 35mm photography, digital photography, video art, and collage.
 Androgynous models, flowers and landscapes, dolls, toys, and virtual worlds are recurring images in my work.
 I frequently delve into what is available for adaptation in the public domain and Creative Commons sphere to utilize in my art.